Crataco/ai-guide/guide/frontends.md

 _Browse through the frontends and find the one you like.
 I personally prefer Oobabooga's Text Generation Web UI due to its bleeding-edge features, and the Silly TavernAI Mod because of its extensions and settings._

-_However, you may prefer KoboldAI if you expect a more professional interface (according to its UI2 redesign), and a more natural interface for storywriting and text adventures._
+_However, you may prefer KoboldAI if you expect [a more professional interface](https://cdn.discordapp.com/attachments/1092245228028706867/1093288888728047706/Screenshot_2023-04-05_at_14-39-30_sample_story_-_KoboldAI_Client.png) (currently only in [the United branch](https://github.com/henk717/KoboldAI)), and a more natural interface for storywriting and text adventures._

 _If you want to look further into these projects outside of their GitHub repositories:_